Warren ends presidential bid, leaving Biden, Sanders to fight for Democratic voters

 The vague notion of “electability,” a frequent buzzword on the campaign trail as Democrats prioritized defeating Trump over all other concerns, seemed to hurt Warren and non-white male candidates.

-“The general narrative was that the women might be too risky, and I think there were people who heard that enough that it started showing up in polling ... and becomes a vicious cycle that was hard to break out of,” said Christina Reynolds, vice president of communications at EMILY’s List, which works to elect women supporting abortion rights and had endorsed Warren.
+“The general narrative was that the women might be too risky, and I think there were people who heard that enough that it started showing up in polling ... and becomes a vicious cycle that was hard to break out of,” said Christina Reynolds, vice president of communications at EMILY’s List, which works to elect women favoring abortion rights and had endorsed Warren.

-Asked on Thursday about the role that gender played in the campaign, Warren said it was a tricky issue for female candidates to address.

-“That is the trap question for every woman.
-If you say, ‘Yeah, there was sexism in this race,’ everyone says, ‘Whiner!’” she said, in front of her home in Cambridge, Massachusetts.
-“If you say, ‘No, there was no sexism,’ about a zillion women say, ‘What planet do you live on?’”

 U.S. Representative Tulsi Gabbard remains in the race, but has repeatedly failed to win even 1% of the vote in primaries.